ETMORTY/startup/notes.md

 The float property can make it stay in a specific place regardless of screen size

+Use Bootstrap to easily use CSS that has alreay been created
+- Use the card for my Story options
 ### Types of Display
 - None
 - Block